ezsystems/docker-php/README.md

  - pdo_pgsql + pdo_sqlite
 - env variable to set session handler, ...
 - Apache + mod_php variant
-- Alpine Linux; *To drop image size, assuming all other official images move to Alpine, incl when blackfire supports it.*
+- Alpine Linux; *To drop image size, assuming all other official images move to Alpine.*

 ## Copyright & license
 Copyright [eZ Systems AS](http://ez.no/), for copyright and license details see provided LICENSE file.